zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 $$ \tag{6} \bm{O}(\bm{x}, \bm{y}) = 1 - \bm{T}(\bm{x}, \bm{y}). $$

-It's worth briefly mentioning how transmittance and optical depth are composited in presence of several overlapping participating media.
-Optical depth is additive, while transmittance is multiplicative.
+It's worth briefly mentioning how transmittance and optical depth are composited in presence of several overlapping participating media: optical depth is additive, while transmittance is multiplicative.

 To shade our (non-emissive) medium, we must evaluate the [recursive in-scattering integral](http://www.pbr-book.org/3ed-2018/Light_Transport_II_Volume_Rendering/The_Equation_of_Transfer.html) along the ray: